Dartmouth, Massachusetts: Old Dartmouth

 Purchase deed from November 29, 1652, for Old Dartmouth.

 Territories of the Wampanoag people around 1620, between the first European explorations of the Acushnet River in 1602 and the establishment of Old Dartmouth in 1652.

 On March 7, 1652, English colonists met with the native tribe and purchased Old Dartmouth—a region of 115,000 acres that now contains the modern cities and towns of Dartmouth, Acushnet, New Bedford, Fairhaven, and Westport—in a treaty between the Wampanoag—represented by Chief Ousamequin (Massasoit) and his son Wamsutta—and high-ranking "Purchasers" and "Old Comers" from Plymouth Colony: John Winslow, William Bradford, Myles Standish, Thomas Southworth, and John Cooke.
 John Cooke had come to America as a passenger on the Mayflower, a Baptist Minister, he was forced to leave Plymouth due to religious views that differed from the rest of the Plymouth Colony.
 He would settle in Old Dartmouth.

 30 yards of cloth, eight moose skins, fifteen axes, fifteen hoes, fifteen pair of breeches, eight blankets, two kettles, one cloak, £2 in wampum, eight pair of stockings, eight pair shoes, one iron pot and 10 shillings in another commoditie [sic].

 While the Europeans considered themselves full owners of the land through the transaction, the Wampanoag have disputed this claim because the concept of exclusive land ownership—in contrast with hunting, fishing, and farming rights—was a foreign concept to them.
 According to the European interpretation of the deed, in one year, all Natives previously living on the land would have to leave.
 This led to a lengthy land dispute as the deed did not define boundary lines, and merely referred to the ceded land as, "that land called Dartmouth" and the younger son of Massasoit, Metacomet, began to question the boundary lines of the purchase.
 Metacomet stated that he had not been consulted about the sale, and he had not given his written permission.
 The situation culminated with new boundaries drawn up by referees.
 Chief Massasoit gave his final permission to the changes in 1665.

 About six months after the official purchase, Dartmouth began to be settled by English immigrants around November 1652, and it was officially incorporated in 1664.
 While the Europeans considered themselves full owners of the land through the transaction, the Wampanoag disputed this claim because the concept of land ownership—in contrast with hunting, fishing, and farming rights—was a foreign concept to them.

 The town was purchased by 34 people from the Plymouth Colony, but most of the purchasers never lived in Dartmouth.
 Only ten families came to reside in Dartmouth.
-Those ten families were the Cooks, Delanos, Francis', Hicks', Howlands, Jennys, Kemptons, Mortons, Samsons, and Soules.
+Those ten families were the Cooks, Delanos, Francises, Hickses, Howlands, Jennys, Kemptons, Mortons, Samsons, and Soules.